Coptic Canadians: Population and distribution

-According to the 2011 Census there were 3,570 Canadians who reported Coptic ancestry (this figure combines single and multiple ethnic origin responses).
+According to the 2011 census, there were 3,570 Canadians who reported Coptic ancestry (this figure combines single and multiple ethnic origin responses).
 Of this number, 755 Canadians reported Coptic as their only ancestry, whereas 2,810 reported Coptic as one of multiple ancestries.

-In the same survey, 16,255 Canadians said they belonged to the Coptic Orthodox church.
+In the same survey, around 17,000 Canadians said they belonged to the Coptic Orthodox Church.
 Of this number, 12,645 were immigrants and 3,365 were born in Canada.

 The Canadian Coptic Association estimates that there are 35,000 Copts living in Canada; according to CBC News, "if other sects with strong ties to the Coptic community are included, the figure is possibly higher still."
 (Note: There is likely a typo in the CBC article where an extra zero was added, thereby erroneous stating that there are 350,000 Copts in Canada).

 Toronto and the surrounding metropolitan region have the largest concentration of Copts in Canada.

 Immigration history

-The immigration of the Copts to Canada might have started as early as the late 1950s.
-Due to an increasing amount of discrimination towards Copts in Egypt in the 1970s, many decided to emigrate in order to escape the rising racial tensions.
-Canada has been receiving a greater number of these immigrants, and the number of Coptic immigrants into Canada has been growing ever since.
+The immigration of the Copts to Canada might have started as early as the late 1950s with most immigrants arriving in throughout the 1970s, from Egypt to Canada being mostly Christians who mostly left due to poverty in their home country and job opportunities.